-For newcomers in the NFT space, gas fees can be something that’s hard to wrap your head around.
+For newcomers in the NFT space, gas fees can be hard to wrap your head around.
 Like "why are gas fees usually calculated in Gwei?"
 "Why does one blockchain network have significantly more expensive gas fees than others?"

 Those are all common questions that face the minds of newcomers, and in this article today, we’ll help you understand them once and for all.

 Gas fees, also called transaction fees, are the fees you pay to execute any transactions on the blockchain.
 It exists on all blockchain networks, but it’s mostly the Ethereum blockchain – the home of DeFi (decentralized finance), comprising ~65% of the DeFi market – that is known for high gas fees.

 To complete NFT transactions on any blockchain – say the purchase of an NFT – you will need to pay a fee to validate that transaction on the network, and it might take some time to do so.
 This fee can be regarded as a kind of ‘tip’ to compensate miners/validators to verify blockchain transactions.
 A typical transaction on the Ethereum network, for example, typically takes between 15 seconds to as long as five minutes to process, depending on the network activity at the time.